 Global Immersion Program classes bridge classroom lessons and business practices in another country.
 These three credit classes meet for half a term in New York prior to a one week visit to the country of focus where students will meet with business executives and government officials while working on team projects.
 Upon return from the travel portion of the class, students may have one wrap up meeting at Columbia Business School.
 The 2018-2019 Global Immersion Program fee for most classes is $1850 and provides students with double occupancy lodging, ground transportation and some meals; unless an increased fee is otherwise specified in the course description.
 It does not cover roundtrip international airfare.
 Attendance both in New York and in-country and regular participation are a crucial part of the learning experience and as such attendance is mandatory.
 Students who miss the first class meeting may be removed from the course.
 No program fee refunds will be given after the add/drop period has closed.
 Please visit the Chazen Institute website to learn more about the Global Immersion Program, and visit the Global Immersion Policies page to review policies affecting these courses.

-Wouter Dessein is currently the chair of the Economics Division and the Eli Ginzberg Professor of Finance and Economics at Columbia Business School.
-He is also Editor-in-Chief of the Journal of Law, Economics and Organizations, and an Associate Editor of the American Economic Journal: Microeconomics.
-Dessein's research interests center on the economics of organizations: the allocation of decision-rights in organizations, the organizational structure...
+Wouter Dessein is the Eli Ginzberg Professor of Finance and Economics at Columbia Business School.
+He served as chair of the Economics division from 2017 until 2021 and as the Editor-in-Chief of the Journal of Law, Economics and Organization from 2013 until 2019.
+He is also an Associate Editor of the American Economic Journal: Microeconomics.
+Dessein's research interests center on the economics of organizations: the allocation...